ecnu-sa-labs/ecnu-sa-labs/README.md

 ### Quick Notes

 - Get familar with using VScode, Git, Linux shell commands and Docker.
+If you are not familar with these stuffs, go and grab [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/).
 - Always be patient and careful when reading the documentation (e.g., lab tutorial, instructions).
 - Before rasing questions to TAs, please double check with the documentation.